Control Barrier Functions for Collision Avoidance Between Strongly Convex Regions: Minimum distance between strongly convex maps and smoothness properties

-However, when strict complementary slackness does not hold, $Q(x)$ is not invertible.
-For these border cases, we can still obtain the directional derivative of $h$ as the solution of a system of inequalities.
-For the optimization problem \eqref{eq:strict-convex-min-dist}, we first define the \textit{active set} of constraints $\mathcal{J}_0^i$ and the \textit{strictly active set} of constraints $\mathcal{J}_1^i$ for Robot $i$ (and similarly for $j$) at a KKT solution $(z^*(x), \lambda^*)$ as
+However, when strict complementary slackness does not hold at $x$, $Q(x)$ is not invertible.
+For these border cases, we can still obtain the directional derivative of $h$ as the solution of a linear complementarity problem (LCP).
+For the optimization problem \cref{eq:strict-convex-min-dist}, we first define the \emph{active set} of constraints $\mathcal{J}_0^i$, the \emph{strictly active set} of constraints $\mathcal{J}_1^i$, and the \emph{degenerate active set} of constraints $\mathcal{J}_2^i$ for $\mathcal{C}^i$ (and likewise for $\mathcal{C}^j$) at a KKT solution $(z^*(x), \lambda^*(x))$ as